 A wide range of ocular trauma can occur concomitant with orbital fractures.
 The ocular Sequelae of mid-facial fractures are usually considered to be edema and ecchymosis of the soft tissues, subconjunctival hemorrhage, diplopia, iritis, retinal edema, Ptosis, enophthalmos, ocular muscle paresis, mechanical restriction of ocular movement and nasolacrimal disturbances.
 More severe injuries such as optic nerve trauma and retinal detachments have also been reported.
-Described rates of intraocular injury range from 1% to nearly 70%
+Made known rates of intraocular injury range from 1% to nearly 70%

 The relationship, if any, between the purity of orbital fractures and their secondary ocular problems has not been elucidated to date.

 Of these, there is no agreement as to the incidence of injury.
-It is likely that the specialty of the physician conducting the research might possibly account for the inconsistencies.
+It is likely that the specialty of the physician conducting the research might account for the inconsistencies.
 In contrast, since our hospital protocol requires that all orbital fractures receive an ophthalmic examination, we believe that our results are unbiased; the true incidence of intraocular injury is approximately 17%.

 Diplopia field: limit on up or downgaze: r/o IR entrapment vs hemorrhage/edema alone: CTEvaluation - Full Ophthalmic Exam Plus

 hypo-ophthalmos (globe ptosis)

 IOP straight and upgaze (might inc w/IR entrapment)

 forced generation, forced duction